 It’s no secret that countless workers have enjoyed greater flexibility since working from home full time.
 As John Haggis postulates, there are benefits to working both at home and in the office; the way forward is letting employees decide for themselves the conditions in which they work.
 We’re unlikely to see the return of the 5 day ‘in-person’ working week.
 Nobody knows for certain what the workspace of the future will look like, Becky Simms adds.
 As it stands, everybody’s desperately craving social interaction.
 It’s possible that once workspaces reopen, businesses could see a temporary drop in productivity as teammates are reunited after a long hiatus.
-A balance will need to be struck between the more sociable office work environment and remote working set-up.
+A balance will need to be struck between the more sociable office work environment and remote working setup.

 Discussing the future of Pax8 UK, Rob Belgrave notes that current plans would see the UK branch of Pax8 mirror the set-up of its American counterpart.
-That is, one large office hub with smaller offices around the country as expansion continues.
+That is one large office hub with smaller offices around the country as expansion continues.
 Teams and business leaders have had to become more accommodating of employees’ lifestyles and working preferences throughout the coronavirus pandemic.
 We’re collectively working towards the ‘new normal’, so now is the time to experiment with workplace set-ups and digital solutions to achieve positive changes.

 The Role of IT

-Reflecting upon the IT challenges posed by the pandemic, John Wilson recalls that people require different levels of technological support when working remotely.
+Reflecting upon the IT challenges posed by the pandemic, John Wilson recalls that people require different levels of technical support when working remotely.
 Working in an office permits a ‘one size fits all’ approach to IT- each team member is provided with the same IT as the rest of the team.
 Remote working means that the team needed varying levels of support, and different pieces of technology to achieve their goals and aims.

 John Haggis shares the impact that increased use of digital workplace solutions has had on Kepler Wolf, an independent law firm.
 Software like Zoom and Skype mean that customers are likely to expect greater digital access to their lawyers, and potentially on a more regular basis.
 Whereas before, legal processes were slower (and more costly to the customer), now major sales and deals can be conducted quickly and efficiently online.